wp-plugins/nextgen-facebook/readme.txt

 = 3.6.2 =

-Improved the sharing URL for index webpages and YouTube embeded videos.
+Improved the sharing URL for index webpages and YouTube embedded videos.

 = 3.6.1 =